 Well-known cities along her shores include Vancouver and Victoria in British Columbia, and Seattle, Olympia and Bellingham in Washington State.

 are protected aquatic areas where elevated standards of conduct protect and restore natural animal populations, their habitats and everyone’s water quality.
 Pollution to waterways is reduced, while regenerative and sustainable economic activities are multiplied.
 Implementation of the Salish Sea Marine Sanctuary & Coastal Trail vision generates ecological, cultural and economic benefits which far exceed related costs.

 We the People of the Salish Sea Bioregion,

-8 million citizens of Coast Salish Nations, British Columbia and Washington State, are coming together in unprecedented unified action to protect and restore the Salish Sea Marine Sanctuary’s web of life, water quality and quality of life for All Life.
+8 million of us from Coast Salish Nations, British Columbia and Washington State, are coming together in unprecedented unified action to protect and restore the Salish Sea Marine Sanctuary’s web of life, water quality and quality of life for All Life.